Relating Functional and Imperative Session Types: Introduction

-This design forces a programmer to explicitly thread the channel reference through the program.
-Moreover, the channel reference must be treated linearly because a repeated use at the same type would break the protocol.
-The typical programming pattern is to rebind a variable, say \lstinline/s/, containing the channel end with a different type in every line as in Listing~\ref{lst:example-functional} (typings refer to the state \emph{before} the operation in that line).
+This design forces a programmer to explicitly thread channel references through the program.
+Moreover, every channel reference must be treated linearly because a repeated use at the same type would break the protocol.
+The typical programming pattern is to rebind a variable, say \lstinline/u/, containing the channel end with a different type in every line as in \Cref{lst:example-functional} (typings refer to the state \emph{before} the operation in that line).

-Writing a program in this style feels like functional programming before the advent of monads, when programmers loudly complained about the need for ``plumbing'' as demonstrated with \lstinline/s/.
-Moreover, this style is not safe for session types because most languages do not enforce the linearity needed to avoid aliasing of channel ends at compile time.
+Writing a program in this style feels like functional programming before the advent of monads, when programmers loudly complained about the need for ``plumbing'' as demonstrated with \lstinline/u/.
+Moreover, this style is not safe for embedding session types into mainstream languages because most of them do not enforce the linearity needed to avoid aliasing of channel ends at compile time.
+A similar argument can be made for interfacing with dynamically typed languages.

-These nuisances can be alleviated somewhat by using fluent interfaces, which favor chaining of method calls \cite{DBLP:conf/fase/HuY16}, or ---in functional embeddings--- by wrapping a channel into a monad \cite{DBLP:conf/haskell/PucellaT08}, which does not scale well to programs that process multiple channels.
-But much less work can be found that takes the alternative, imperative approach inspired by typestate-based programming \cite{DBLP:journals/tse/StromY86}.
+There are techniques to ease the integration of linear functional APIs in mainstream languages.
+Embeddings in object-oriented languages make use of fluent interfaces, which favor the chaining of method calls~\cite{DBLP:conf/fase/HuY16}.
+Embeddings in functional languages wrap channels into a monad~\cite{DBLP:conf/haskell/PucellaT08}, but this approach either does not scale well to programs that process multiple channels or it mimics an imperative approach similar to what we explore in this paper.
+Generally, much less work can be found that takes the alternative, imperative approach inspired by typestate-based programming~\cite{DBLP:journals/tse/StromY86}.

-Vasconcelos, Gay, and Ravara \cite{DBLP:journals/tcs/VasconcelosGR06} proposed a imperative session type calculus embedded in a multithreaded functional language, which we call VGR.
-It is a bit of a mystery why VGR not called imperative\footnote{In fact, the conference version of their paper \cite{DBLP:conf/concur/VasconcelosRG04} is called ``Session Types for Functional Multithreading''.} because it enables rewriting the program fragment in Listing~\ref{lst:example-functional} as shown in Listing~\ref{lst:example-server}.
+Interestingly, in one of the early works on session types, Vasconcelos, Gay, and Ravara~\cite{DBLP:journals/tcs/VasconcelosGR06} proposed a session type calculus embedded in a multithreaded functional language, which we call VGR\@.
+It is a bit of a mystery why VGR was not called imperative\footnote{The conference version of their paper~\cite{DBLP:conf/concur/VasconcelosRG04} is called ``Session Types for Functional Multithreading''.} because it enables rewriting the functional program fragment in \Cref{lst:example-functional} into the style shown \Cref{lst:example-server}, which clearly has an imperative flavor.